WebAssembly/spec/md-proto/WebAssembly.md

 `convertToIntegerTowardZero` operation, with the result value interpreted as signed, according to the [general floating-point rules][F].

-**Trap:** Invalid Conversion, when a floating-point Invalid condition occurs, due to the operand being outside the range that can be converted (including NaN values and infinities).
+**Trap:** Invalid Conversion To Integer, when a floating-point Invalid condition occurs, due to the operand being outside the range that can be converted (including NaN values and infinities).

 #### Truncate Floating-Point to Integer, Unsigned